top of page

 2024

 Rhymes ER*, Simkin RL*, Qu J, Villarroel-Campos D, Surana S, Tong Y, Qu J, Shapiro R, Burgess RW, Yang XL, Schiavo G, Sleigh JN#.
 Boosting BDNF in muscle rescues impaired axonal transport in a mouse model of DI-CMTC peripheral neuropathy.
-Neurobiol Dis (in press)
+Neurobiol Dis 195: 106501.

 Villarroel-Campos D, Sleigh JN# (2024) Targeting muscle to treat Charcot-Marie-Tooth disease.
 Neural Regen Res 19: 1653-1654.